Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Amazon DevPay
 - AWS Trusted Advisor

 **Explanation:**
-"AWS Cost Explorer" is correct.
+AWS Cost Explorer is correct.
 AWS Cost Explorer allows customers to visualize, analyze, and forecast AWS spending using historical cost and usage data.
 It provides predictive forecasts based on previous consumption patterns, helping organizations estimate future expenses.
 The tool supports filtering by service, account, tag, and region to improve financial planning accuracy.
 It is widely used for budgeting, cost optimization, and trend analysis.
-"AWS Organizations" is incorrect because it is designed for centralized account management and governance, not cost forecasting.
+AWS Organizations is incorrect because it is designed for centralized account management and governance, not cost forecasting.
 It helps manage multiple AWS accounts, apply Service Control Policies, and consolidate billing.
 While it supports cost allocation across accounts, it does not generate predictive cost forecasts.
-"Amazon DevPay" is incorrect because it was a legacy billing and monetization service that allowed developers to charge customers for applications hosted on AWS.
+Amazon DevPay is incorrect because it was a legacy billing and monetization service that allowed developers to charge customers for applications hosted on AWS.
 It did not provide cost forecasting or spending analysis tools.
 The service has been deprecated and is no longer part of the active AWS ecosystem.
-"AWS Trusted Advisor" is incorrect because it provides best-practice recommendations for cost optimization, security, fault tolerance, performance, and service limits.
+AWS Trusted Advisor is incorrect because it provides best-practice recommendations for cost optimization, security, fault tolerance, performance, and service limits.
 While it can identify potential cost savings, it does not generate spending forecasts.
 Its focus is on improving efficiency and reducing waste rather than predicting future costs.

 ---